charleskimbac/roblox-vscode-icons/README.md

 1. Copy and paste everything in the `vscode-settings.txt` file into a new line at the bottom of the `settings.json` file in VSCode.
     - Note that the last line already in `settings.json` should be `"workbench.iconTheme": "vscode-icons",`.
 If it is not there already, add it.
 1. `Ctrl/Cmd+S` to save the file.
 1. The changes should take effect immediately.
-If they don't, ensure your file icon theme is set to `VSCode Icons` in the command palette.
+If they don't, ensure your `File Icon Theme` is set to `VSCode Icons` in the command palette, or try selecting `None` first and then reselecting `VSCode Icons`.

+Consider starring if this helped you out, thanks!

 ## Credits
 All icons are owned by Roblox Corporation.